 – Social development through understanding and appreciating religious communities and their activities, respecting differences, being a responsible citizen

 – Cultural development through developing a sense of belonging to and engagement with local, regional and national cultures, learning how to appreciate difference and diversity, recognising common values which cross cultures.

 At Abbot’s Hill School, all girls study RS in Years 7-11 and take a short course GCSE.
 Pupils can also opt to study for a full course GCSE.
-At present, we are following the Edexcel GCSE course studying ‘Religion and Ethics’ and ‘Religion, Peace and Conflict’ areas.
-This allows the girls to think about the ethical and religious issues raised by such varied topics as war, divorce and marriage, and working for peace and justice today.
+At present, we are following the OCR GCSE course studying ‘Beliefs and teachings’, ‘Relationships and families’ and ‘Dialogue between religious and non-religious beliefs and attitudes’.